Feathers & Flora

 one-of-a-kind bird born in my dream.

-One day, a joyful vision arose, a surprise bird shaped by memory and imagination.
-This bird is a synthesis of five companions that have shaped my life in the Pacific Northwest, the Steller’s Jay, whose bold blue color captivated me when I first arrived; the American Robin, familiar and persistent, tapping at my window as if in discussion; the Yellow Goldfinch, whose delicate white markings on dark wings caught my eye; the Cardinal, whose throat carries depth and the Woodpecker whose necklace showers grace.
-From them emerged a single being, the Robin’s orange belly, the Jay’s blue wing and crest, the Cardinal’s deep throat, the Goldfinch’s white patterning and the Woodpecker’s necklace united.
+One day, a joyful vision arose, a surprise bird shaped by memory & imagination.
+A synthesis of five companions that have shaped my life in the Pacific Northwest, the Steller’s Jay, whose bold blue color captivated me when I first arrived; the American Robin, familiar and persistent, tapping at my window as if in discussion; the Yellow Goldfinch, whose delicate white markings on dark wings caught my eye; the Cardinal, whose throat carries depth and the Woodpecker whose necklace showers grace.

 For this self-portrait I draw inspiration from Old Master Jogesh Chandra, Marie Spartali Stillman, Leonardo da Vinci where birds serve as companions, witnesses, and narrative beings.
 In these works the bird is not ornament but story, an equal presence in interaction and reflection.